Unpaid Taxes May Result In Passport Revocation Or Denied Renewal

 Trusted Legal Guidance For Complex Tax Matters

-As a certified public accountant (CPA) and tax lawyer with over 20 years of experience, Rob Leonard understands the intricacies of tax law and how to effectively guide you through the process.
+As a certified public accountant (CPA) and tax lawyer with Over 30 YEARS Of EXPERIENCE, Rob Leonard understands the intricacies of tax law and how to effectively guide you through the process.
 He will advise you on your specific situation so you feel confident making well-informed decisions about your case, and will protect your rights and aggressively advocate on your behalf throughout the entire process.

 At the Law Offices of Robert T. Leonard, we assist clients throughout California and around the country involved in all tax-related issues, including complex delinquent tax matters.